uqcyber/NodeJSFuzzing/app_docker/README.md

+#### Copyright (c) 2020, 2021, Oracle and/or its affiliates.
+#### Contributor: Trong Nhan Mai
+---
 # Build Application Docker images
 This guide shows how the application's Docker image can be built from the source code to run with docker-compose.
 The necessary files for each application can be found here.
 These files will replace the original files in the cloned repo.

 ## Step 1:
 Clone the source repo of the desired application.
+Please use the same version we mention in [README](./README.md) or else the building process might not be successful.

 ## Step 2:
 Put the `express-instrument-app` folder inside the root directory of the cloned repo.
 This folder contains the code coverage plugin to be integrated with the application.